Sherborne School: Bow House and Abbey Grange

-St Emerenciana's Chapel
+St Emerenciana's Chapel and Abbeylands

 Now known as Nethercombe Farm, this building is in the grounds of Sherborne International.
 It dates from the late 14th century and was originally a hall-house with attached barn.
 It is the only religious building in the country to have been dedicated to this saint.

-Abbeylands

 The oldest part of Abbeylands, fronting onto Cheap Street, dates from the 16th century.
 It was extended in 1649 and again in 1872.
 It is said that there is an underground passage that runs from the cellars at Abbeylands to Sherborne Abbey, but this has never been substantiated.

-Shell House in Harper House garden
+The Shell House

-This is a very rare and early example of a classically-inspired shell house, dating from c.
+Within the garden of Harper House is a very rare and early example of a classically inspired shell house.
+It dates from c.
 1750 though it likely originated as a C17 dovecote.
 All of the shells are native to the British Isles, with the majority coming from the Dorset coast.
 There is a small ice room beneath.